 In 2016, Kaitlyn Riordan took over the company as Artistic Director, pushing the company to a fiercely feminist edge.
 In 2018, Eva Barrie joined her as Co-Artistic Director, and the two worked under, and advocated for a flattened hierarchy and intersectional value systems.

-In 2021, a new collective leadership team – made up of Patricia Allison, Christine Horne, Kwaku Okyere, PJ Prudat, and Jeff Yung – was appointed the head of the company.
-This collective embodies the flattened hierarchy and intersectional value systems that Ruff has been building towards.
+In 2021, a new collective leadership team – made up of Patricia Allison, Christine Horne, PJ Prudat, and Jeff Yung – was appointed to the position of Artistic Leads.
+This collective embodied the flattened hierarchy and intersectional value systems that Ruff had been building towards.
+In 2024, Nathaniel Hanula-James joined the collective, and in 2025 PJ Prudat stepped away to pursue other projects.
+Ruff is currently led by Patricia, Nathaniel, Christine, and Jeff.
 Every decision is guided by Ruff’s 5 Key Values.

 Since 2012, Ruff has taken a decidedly un-precious delve into classical plays, finding ways for them to embody our modern city.
 With the support of our engaged community, we’ve been able to take risks in our organization and our art, and look forward to surprising and delighting our community in ways we can’t even yet imagine, for years to come.